What Are Terpenes?

 6 Common Terpenes You Should Know

-These are the most frequently encountered terpenes in cannabis and the ones most likely to shape your experience.
+These are among the most commonly encountered terpenes across the plant kingdom and the ones most likely to shape a sensory experience.

 Myrcene